6 Ancient Remedies Thought To Keep pH Levels In Balance

 The ritual: Add cardamom powder to your coffee grounds before brewing.
 For every 12 ounce cup you plan to brew, add half a teaspoon of cardamom powder.
 Since cardamom contains chemicals that can neutralize acid, it's a natural tranquilizer for your coffee.

 You can further negate coffee's acidity by drinking 12 ounces of warm water first thing in the morning on an empty stomach.
-This will dilute the effects the coffee will have on your stomach while also decreasing your desire for that second cup.
+This can dilute the effects the coffee will have on your stomach while also decreasing your desire for that second cup.

 3. Opt for an alkaline diet.

-Since what we put into our bodies can influence pH, another way to keep yours in check is to follow an alkaline diet.
+Since what we put into our bodies can influence pH, another Ayurvedic way to keep yours in check is to follow an alkaline diet.
 In short, this means favoring foods that are alkaline — fruits, vegetables, green tea, olives, wild rice — to counteract acidity, and also drastically reducing your intake of acidic foods like meat, sugar, alcohol, and dairy.

-Though there's very little scientific evidence that following an alkaline diet will directly affect your health, foods that are high on the alkaline scale just so happen to have been shown to help with everything from regulating weight to boosting immunity to helping combat inflammation to increasing lifespan, whereas when our bodies become too acidic, we're more likely to carry extra weight, have skin issues, and be at risk for numerous inflammation-induced illnesses.
+Though there's very little scientific evidence that following an alkaline diet will directly affect your health, foods that are high on the alkaline scale just so happen to have been shown to help with everything from regulating weight to boosting immunity to helping combat inflammation to increasing lifespan, whereas when our bodies become too acidic, ancient beliefs note that we're more likely to carry extra weight, have skin issues, and be at risk for numerous inflammation-induced illnesses.

 4. Make turmeric your friend.